indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

 * Linux binaries using the ``libedit`` variant of the ``readline`` Python extension (occurs when using the ``no-copyleft`` extension module filter) no longer encounter an undefined symbol error when linking. (#376)
+* The `ctypes` extension was previously compiled incorrectly, leading to run-time errors on various platforms.
+These issues should be fixed.

 New Features
 ^^^^^^^^^^^^